soumik12345/ESRGAN/README.md

 ![](assets/Pretrain_step.png)

-A generator can do only so much with a kick in the balls from a discriminator.
+A generator can do only so much without a kick in the balls from a discriminator.